-SimpliSafe redid its DIY kit in 2018 with a new (and much better) look and better functionality, including dual cellular and Wi-Fi connections, so the system won’t be disrupted by a power outage.
+SimpliSafe redid its DIY kit in 2018 with an improved look and better functionality, including dual cellular and Wi-Fi connections, so the system won’t be disrupted by a power outage.
 The Knox is an excellent choice for larger homes where you already know you’ll need more than one or two sensors for full protection.

 It comes with a base station and separate keypad, a key fob, six door sensors, two motion sensors, a siren, and a smoke detector — all in one package.
 Professional, no-contract monitoring is available for $15 per month, and you can add extra devices like outdoor cameras, smart locks, and more.
-It’s an excellent system if you want to start off big.
+The SimpliSafe is an excellent system if you want to start off big.

 That’s an excellent array of products for a great price, and they are easy to set up and understand even if your experience with home security systems is limited.
 The keypad allows you to switch between Away, Home, and Disarmed modes, like traditional systems, but with useful features like programmable delays for arming, and push notifications for your phone app.